TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 22/Acts 22.6.md

 ---

-And it came to pass, that, as I made my journey, and drew nigh unto Damascus, about noon, suddenly there shone from heaven a great light round about me.
+It happened that, as I made my journey, and came close to Damascus, about noon, suddenly there shone from the sky a great light around me.